Frequently Asked Questions

 When is the deadline to apply?

-The 2025 priority deadline will be announced shorty.
+The 2025 priority deadline is March 15, 2025.
 All applications must be received and complete (including personal statement, official or unofficial transcript(s), and the application fee) by the deadline.
 Potential applicants who miss the deadline should contact us to see if there is space on a wait-list before applying.

 Is there an application fee?